idorax/sktm/README.md

     sktm -v --jjname <JENKINS_PROJECT> patchwork \
          <GIT_REPO_URL> \
          --restapi <PATCHWORK_BASE_URL> <PATCHWORK_PROJECT> \
-         --lastpatch <PATCHWORK_TIMESTAMP> \
+         --lastpatch <PATCHWORK_PATCH_ID> \
          --skip <PATTERN> [... <PATTERN>]

 Here, `<PATCHWORK_BASE_URL>` would be the base URL of the Patchwork instance, `<PATCHWORK_PROJECT>` - the name of the Patchwork project to check for new patches.
 The `<PATCHWORK_PATCH_ID>` would be the ID of the newest patch (as seen in Patchwork URLs) to ignore.
-All patches with greater IDs will be considered for testing. `<PATCHWORK_TIMESTAMP>` would be a Patchwork instance timestamp of the newest patch to ignore, in a format acceptable by Python's `dateutil.parser` module, e.g. from the `Date:` header of a patch message.
-All patches with greater timestamps will be considered for testing.
+All newer patches (with greater IDs) will be considered for testing.
 Finally, a list of regex `<PATTERN>`s (case insensitive) can be provided to skip testing of patches which match the patterns.
 This last option is useful for example if the Patchwork project contains patches for additional tools besides kernel ones.
 By default, git pull requests and tools from netdev list (`iproute`, `ethtool` etc.) are skipped.

 E.g. this command would test all patches after the one with ID 10363835, from the "scsi" tree's Patchwork v1 instance, applying them onto the latest